Keysight/jpl-sphinx/docs/custom/kpl-setup-and-configuration/02-jenkins-instance-configuration.rst

 text file called "jenkins.libconfig.yml.

 Below is a sample jenkins instance configuration file.
-It should not be considered an authoratative reference.
-In the configuration map initialization process, the imported libraries initialize the contents, the jenkins instance configuration inserts or overrides values, and the process merges in the values form the jenkinsfile the contents are initalized by the imported libraries, values are inserted or overridden by the jenkins instance configuration and finally values are merged in from the jenkinsfile.
+It should not be considered an authoritative reference.
+In the configuration map initialization process, the imported libraries initialize the contents, the jenkins instance configuration inserts or overrides values, and the process merges in the values from the jenkinsfile the contents.

 .. code-block:: yaml
   :caption: jenkins.libconfig.yml